Shark Bay Boronia

 Shark Bay Boronia will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.